 Subsequent events are events or transactions that occur after the statement of net position available for benefits date but before financial statements are issued or are available to be issued.
-These events and transactions either provide additional evidence about conditions that existed at the date of the statement of net position available for benefits, including the estimates inherent in the process of preparing financial statements (that is, recognized subsequent events), or provide evidence about conditions that did not exist at the date of the statement of net position available for benefits at the date of the statement of net positions that did not exist at the date of the statement of net position available for benefits but arose after that date (that is, non-recognized subsequent events).
+These events and transactions either provide additional evidence about conditions that existed at the date of the statement of net position available for benefits, including the estimates inherent in the process of preparing financial statements (that is, recognized subsequent events), or provide evidence about conditions that did not exist at the date of the statement of net position available for benefits at the date of the statement of net position statements (that is, recognized subsequent events).

-The Plan has evaluated subsequent events through June 1, 2016, which was the date that these financial statements were available for issuance, and determined that there were no significant non-recognized subsequent events through that date.
+The Plan has evaluated subsequent events through June 5, 2017, which was the date that these financial statements were available for issuance, and determined that there were no significant non-recognized subsequent events through that date.